achute/achute.github.io/htb_boxes/mango_linux_easy.md

 # Foothold :
-For the login web page, Trying to use: https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/NoSQL%20Injection the python script gives erronous results.
+For the login web page, Trying to use: https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/NoSQL%20Injection the python script gives erroneous results.

 The python script from https://book.hacktricks.xyz/pentesting-web/nosql-injection Gave proper output :)

 ## Script Used:
-Notice: I guessed the name admin as the username from the certificate, and mango since the name of the machine is mango. :) - if it failes will enumerate the username as well.
+Notice: I guessed the name admin as the username from the certificate, and mango since the name of the machine is mango. :) - if it fails will enumerate the username as well.
 ```python
 import requests
 import string